munificent/game-programming-patterns/book/event-queue.markdown

 ^code ring-play

-Replacing `tail_++` with an increment modulo the array size wraps it back around.
+By replacing `tail_++` with an increment modulo, the array size wraps the tail back around.
 The other change is the assertion.
 We need to ensure the queue doesn't overflow.
-As long as there are fewer than `MAX_PENDING` requests in the queue, there will be a little gap of unused cells between the head and tail.
+As long as there are fewer than `MAX_PENDING` requests in the queue, there will be a little gap of unused cells between the head and the tail.
 If the queue fills up, those will be gone and, like some weird backwards Ouroboros, the tail will collide with the head and start overwriting it.
-The assertion ensures that doesn't happen.
+The assertion ensures that this doesn't happen.

 In `update()`, we wrap the head around too:

 ^code ring-update

-There you go: a queue with <span name="capacity">no dynamic allocation</span>, no copying elements around, and the cache-friendliness of a simple array.
+There you go -- a queue with <span name="capacity">no dynamic allocation</span>, no copying elements around, and the cache-friendliness of a simple array.

 <aside name="capacity">